ropensci/npi/README.md

 ## Working with search results

-Run `npi_summarize()` on your results to see a more human-readable overview of what we’ve got:
+Run `npi_summarize()` on your results to see a more human-readable overview of what we’ve got.
+Specifically, the function returns the NPI number, provider’s name, enumeration type (individual or organizational provider), primary address, phone number, and primary taxonomy (area of practice):

 ``` r
 npi_summarize(nyc)